laminas/laminas-stratigility/docs/book/api.md

 The constructor takes an optional second argument, a response prototype.
 This will be used to pass to the middleware when it is executed.
-If no instance is provided, a zend-diactoros response instance is auto-wired.
+If no instance is provided, a laminas-diactoros response instance is auto-wired.
 If you want to use an alternate PSR-7 `ResponseInterface` implementation, pass it when creating the decorator instance: